Homemade Bagel Chips

 - Blueberry bagel chips with strawberry cream cheese dip

-- Poppy seed bagel chips with green olive cream cheese dip
+- Poppy seed bagel chips with green olive pimento cream cheese dip

 - Plain bagel chips with bruschetta topping